syncfusion-content/xamarin.android-docs/xamarin-android/SfCalendar/Restricting-dates.md

 ## Blackout dates

-In [SfCalendar](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfCalendar.Android~Com.Syncfusion.Calendar.SfCalendar.html), blackout dates refers the disabled dates that restrict the user from selecting it.
+In `SfCalendar`, blackout dates refers the disabled dates that restrict the user from selecting it.
 These dates will be marked with slanted Stripes.

 The blackout dates can be achieved in two ways.